MileHacker Logo

 Seasonal Allergies: Check local pollen forecasts.
 Sunburn and Heatstroke: Use sunscreen, wear hats, stay hydrated, seek shade.
 Frostbite and Hypothermia (winter): Dress in layers, cover exposed skin, limit outdoor time.
 Foodborne Illness: Rare, practice general precautions.
 Insect Bites: Use insect repellent in warmer months.

 Toronto does not experience monsoons or hurricanes.
-However, be aware of extreme cold, heat waves, blizzards, ice storms, and occasional thunderstorms.
+However, be aware of severe cold, heat waves, blizzards, ice storms, and occasional thunderstorms.

 Healthcare Access for Visitors